 CUMMER MUSEUM OF ART & GARDENS

 829 Riverside Ave., Riverside, 356-6857.
-“Feast of Flowers,” Jim Draper’s new series, celebrating the 500th anniversary of the first European engagement with Florida, continues through April 7.
+“Feast of Flowers,” Jim Draper’s newest series, celebrating the 500th anniversary of the first European engagement with Florida, continues through April 7.
 “Cultural Fusion,” an exhibit of archival material about two vital community leaders, Eartha White and Ninah Cummer, continues through April 14.
 The exhibit “200 Years of Russian Decorative Arts Under the Romanovs” continues through April 27.
 “La Florida” presents native and Spanish colonial artifacts, celebrating 500 years of Florida art.
-The exhibit runs through Oct.
+The exhibit continues through Oct.
 6. cummer.org

 JACKSONVILLE MARITIME HERITAGE CENTER